junghyori/Product-Feature-Prioritization-Analysis/README.md

 # Product-Feature-Prioritization-Analysis

-This repository is part of an ongoing thesis project focused on conducting a feature prioritization analysis of Disneyland based on visitor reviews sourced from the TripAdvisor platform.
+This repository is part of an ongoing thesis project focused on conducting a feature prioritization analysis of Disneyland based on visitor reviews.

 ## Dataset Information